thoughtjunky/iitc-webhook/pokenav/readme.md

+**Not Yet Updated** so does not function as described.
+That is the eventual goal!

-This plugin adds two links into the portal info screen to quickly copy to the clipboard the command to add the selected portal to your pokenav POI database.
-More detailed readme coming... eventually...
+This plugin adds two links into the portal info screen to quickly copy to the clipboard the command to add the selected portal to your Meowth POI database.

-Adds two buttons to the portal info pane to quick copy pokenav related commands to the clipboard.
+Adds two buttons to the portal info pane to quick copy Meowth related commands to the clipboard.

-Depending on what button it'll either copy
+Depending on what button it will either copy
-$create poi pokestop "`portal name`" `portal latitude` `portal longitude` or
+!addstop "`portal name`" `portal latitude` `portal longitude` or
-$create poi gym "`portal name`" `portal latitude` `portal longitude`
+!addgym "`portal name`" `portal latitude` `portal longitude`